redznappa/gulp-simple-webapp-starter/README.md

 ---

 ## Get Started
-To get you started you can simply clone the gulp-simple-webapp-starter repository and install the dependencies:
+To get you started you need Node.js and Gulp installed, then you can simply clone the gulp-simple-webapp-starter repository and install the dependencies:

-Dependencies
+#### Prerequisite

 * Node.js
 * Gulp
-* Run npm install

 #### Node.js